Monitoring maps with summary data

 The quality of water in our lakes and rivers affects the health and diversity of fish and wildlife, recreation, aesthetics and human health.
-CCWMO staff monitors lakes and rivers for a variety of characteristics and pollutants to help determine the health of the water.
-Monitoring includes taking measurements of the following;
+Staff monitors lakes and streams for a variety of characteristics and pollutants to help determine the health of the water.

-Water Quality Map is an interactive mapping application designed for citizens to gain easy access to water quality monitoring data on lakes and rivers in the County.
-Within the map you can select by lake name or stream name to gather information on nutrient levels, rainfall, lake depth, secchi depth and more!
+The Water Quality Map is interactive and shows water quality data from lakes and rivers in the county.
+When in the map, select by lake name or stream name to see water quality information.

 Total Maximum Daily Loads

-Lakes and Rivers that do not meet water quality standards set by MN State are listed as impaired and must complete the Total Maximum Daily Load (TMDL) process.
+Lakes and rivers that do not meet water quality standards set by the State of Minnesota are listed as impaired and must complete the Total Maximum Daily Load process.
 This process determines the sources of pollutants to the lake or river, and creates an implementation plan to improve the water quality and return the water body to its designated use.
-CCWMO has completed a number of TMDLs that can be found in a Projects & Reports page.
+Carver County Water Management Organization has completed a number of TMDL projects, found on the Projects & Reports page.